jabbermarky/jabbermarky.github.io/_pages/outsourcing.md

 This is why I suggest that those business leaders not familiar with outsourcing software development find an experienced outsourcing manager to help them manage the entire process to ensure a successful product outcome.

+**If you are considering using contract software developers to build your custom software product, please talk to me first.
+I will help you build a hybrid team of local and remote developers that will deliver a successful outcome.**

 {% comment %}
 <header class="xwrapper major align-center">